 Osteopaths are highly trained professionals, recognized by the NHS as qualified and competent to diagnose and treat independently.
 (A small percentage of Osteopaths work in an NHS setting.)
 You do not need a referral from your doctor to be seen by an Osteopath.

-Osteopaths often work alongside other medical healthcare professionals, including G.P.s, podiatrists etc. or with other alternative practitioners.
-Osteopathy compliments other interventions well such as surgery and prescribed medications.
+Osteopaths often work alongside other medical healthcare professionals and clinicians, including G.P.s, acupuncturists, podiatrists etc. Osteopathy successfully compliments other interventions such as surgery and prescribed medications.